 "People need to see things over and over, and after a while they will decide to contact you or check out your website.
 Too many people think it's only for special occasions, it should be on every email that goes out," says Thirgood.

 While it is a good idea to make your contact information available in each email, you also need to be careful about overdoing things.
-Things like electronic business cards can achieve the opposite affect from what you are hoping for.
-First of all they can take up a lot of disk space when they're saved, and secondly the recipient might think it's a virus.
 In this case it is enough to include your name and contact information within the email and leave it at that.